Kallil-Belmonte/demo-api-documentation/docs/endpoints/users/post.md

 ## User

-Method responsible for adding an user.
+Method responsible for adding a user.

 ### Endpoint